dennisfInf/test_repo/README.md

 ## Important Notes
 We have 3 seperate projects (one for GigaDORAM, one for semi-honest and one for malicious), which made developing easier.
 This project now is the first step to merge all three projects, but is a prerelease version that is not fully tested.
 Currently, only semi-honest and malicious are merged and GigaDORAM will probabily be included too next week.
-Also, we will do additional bug-testing next week.
+Some more bug-testing needs to be done here.
+This code is very complex and required much work, so it will not be bug-free (hope that this is understandable).

+This code tries to use all threads of the underlying system.
+In doing so (since we are no pros) it sometimes does no progress, since some threads are occupied.
+Restarting the container helps then.
-This project version was (currently) only tested with n=3 t=1 and only locally (but should work with arbitrary parameters)
+This project version was (currently) only tested with n=3 t=1 and only locally (but should work with arbitrary parameters).
+In the release version, we will extend the read me to fully recreate our experiments.

 Tested Parameters:
 add_shares_vec_mal 3 1 1 100